-Column 1 Column 2 Term Definition Act means the Economic Development Act 2012.
+Column 1 Term Column 2 Definition Act means the Economic Development Act 2012.
+Applicant means an individual or entity who submits a development application to the MEDQ or their delegate, such as EDQ.
 Base Development Charge Rate means the rate, for each use type, as outlined in Tables 2 and 3.
 Credit means the monetary amount used in the calculation of an Development Charge., which is determined in accordance with section 2.4.
-Development Charge means the monetary amount of the charge for development in the PDA or PDA-associated development calculated in accordance with section 2.
+Development Charge means the monetary amount of the charge for development in the PDA or PDA- associated development calculated in accordance with section 2.
+EDQ means Economic Development Queensland, the Queensland Government's land use planning and property development agency, operating under the Economic Development Act 2012 , and often acts as the delegate of the MEDQ.
 Existing Lawful Use means an existing use which is lawful and already taking place on premises.
 Final Offset Value means the offset value for a Land Contribution issued by notice from MEDQ to an applicant in accordance with section 3.5.
 Infrastructure Contribution means a Land Contribution or Works Contribution.
 Infrastructure Offset means an offset for an Infrastructure Contribution referred to in section 3.
 Infrastructure Refund means a refund for an Infrastructure Contribution referred to in section 3.
 Land Contribution means an Infrastructure Contribution that is land referred to in section 3.3.
 Management Lot means a lot that is: intended for a use or purpose that will not result in additional impacts on infrastructure networks for example, an easement lot; or intended for further subdivision.
-MEDQ means the Minister for Economic Development Queensland as defined in the ED Act.
+MEDQ means the Minister for Economic Development Queensland.
+The MEDQ holds powers under the Act to assess and decide PDA development applications, which may be delegated to entities such as local governments or agencies.
+Economic Development Queensland (EDQ), operating under the Act, often acts as MEDQ's delegate.
+In this document, MEDQ refers to both the Minister and EDQ.
 Provisional Offset Value means the offset value for an Infrastructure Contribution stated in a notice from MEDQ to an applicant in accordance with section 3.4 Trunk Infrastructure means infrastructure which the MEDQ has identified in section 5.
-Unused Infrastructure Offset means an Infrastructure Offset, or the portion of an Infrastructure Offset, that has not been used to offset Development Charges Works Contribution means an Infrastructure Contribution which is works Works Offset Value means the offset value for a Works Contribution determined by the MEDQ in accordance with the process in section 3.
+Unused Infrastructure Offset means an Infrastructure Offset, or the portion of an Infrastructure Offset, that has not been used to offset Development Charges

+Works Contribution means an Infrastructure Contribution which is works Works Offset Value means the offset value for a Works Contribution determined by the MEDQ in accordance with the process in section 3.
 Valuer-General's Valuation land valuations for all rateable properties provided by the Valuer-General in accordance with the Land Valuation Act 2010 .